Ch3rry-Pi3-AI/LLMOps-Multi-AI-Agent/README.md

 ├── uv.lock
 │
 └── app/
-    ├── main.py
+    ├── main.py                          # NEW: Unified launcher for backend + frontend
     ├── backend/
     ├── common/
     ├── config/
     ├── core/
     └── frontend/
-        └── ui.py                       # NEW: Streamlit interface for agent interaction
 ```

 ## 🧩 **What Was Added in This Branch**

-### ✔️ `app/frontend/ui.py`
+### ✔️ `app/main.py`

-This module introduces the project’s first graphical interface.
-It provides:
+This module provides a fully integrated start-up routine for the Multi-AI Agent.
+It includes:

-* A Streamlit layout for defining a system prompt
-* A dropdown for selecting supported Groq models
-* A toggle for enabling Tavily-powered web search
-* A text area for the user’s query
+* A threaded launcher for the FastAPI backend
-* A button to send structured requests to the FastAPI `/chat` endpoint
+* A Streamlit launcher for the frontend UI
-* Rendering of the agent’s final response
-* Logging of frontend → backend communication events
+* Logging for start-up events and failures

-This file enables hands-on interaction with the agent without requiring command-line tools or manual API calls.
+* Structured exception handling via `CustomException`
+* Environment variable loading via `load_dotenv`
+* A single execution point for running the entire application

+This design ensures that both components (backend + frontend) start in the correct order and operate concurrently without requiring two separate terminal sessions.

 ## 🎯 **Purpose of This Branch**

-To introduce a simple yet functional frontend layer that:

-* Makes the agent accessible through a graphical UI
-* Bridges user input with backend logic
-* Provides real-time feedback via a clean and minimal interface
+To consolidate application start-up into one central location, enabling:

+* A single command to run the full system
-* Supports debugging and experiment workflows during development
+* Cleaner development workflows
+* Reduced overhead in managing backend/frontend services
+* A predictable and unified start-up sequence

-This frontend will be extended in future branches to include chat history, better formatting, multi-agent controls, and richer UI components.
+This approach will be especially useful as the project grows into multi-agent orchestration, deployment workflows, and UI expansion.

 ## ✅ **Summary**

-This branch adds the project’s first user-facing component:
+This branch adds the project’s unified launcher:

-* Streamlit UI for interacting with the agent
-* Clean layout for prompts, model selection, and queries
+* Automatically starts backend (Uvicorn) + frontend (Streamlit)
-* Backend integration with structured request and response handling
+* Includes logging and error handling
+* Simplifies usage and development of the Multi-AI Agent

-The Multi-AI Agent can now be interacted with through a simple and intuitive web interface.
+The system can now be launched cleanly from a single file, making it easier to run and test the entire project end-to-end.